Scille/parsec-cloud/docs/hosting/deployment/index.rst

 Create the file ``parsec-smtp.env`` to configure the access to the SMTP server (``mailhog`` in this case).

-We need to set the connection informations, the sender information, in which the default language the emails are sent:
+We need to set the connection information, the sender information, the default language the emails are sent in:

 .. literalinclude:: parsec-smtp.env
   :language: ini